 If you prefer to walk, then just keep in mind that I’d recommend that you stick to exploring the central tombolo and either the north or south side of the island.
 Not both.
 That might be too much for a single day.
 This gives you a reason to return to the island to discover the remaining half.

-You can also take the kaito (small boat) that runs between the main ferry pier and the Sai Wan pier in the south of Cheung Chau.
-So, if you plan to explore the area around Cheung Po Tsai Cave, the kaito is a good option.
+You can also take the sampan (small boat) that runs between the main ferry pier and the Sai Wan pier in the south of Cheung Chau.
+So, if you plan to explore the area around Cheung Po Tsai Cave, the sampan is a good option.

 Things to do on Cheung Chau